BorisWilhelms/hugo-theme-m10c/README.md

 - `author`: Name of the author
 - `description`: Short description of the author
 - `avatar`: Path of file containing the author avatar image
+- `favicong`: Path of file containing the favicon

 To add a social link, add the following lines in `params`: